Azure-Samples/service-fabric-java-getting-started/README.md

 ---
 page_type: sample
-description: This sample contains a set of projects to help you get started with Service Fabric on Linux using Java as the development language.
+description: "This sample contains a set of projects to help you get started with Service Fabric on Linux using Java as the development language."
 languages:
 - java
 products: